iangrubb/robo-eco/walkthroughs/styling.md

 ## Advice on Learning CSS

-- Take it seriously (it matters for getting a job)
 - Set aside time to invest practicing CSS (labs, side projects)
+- Build it yourself to develop your understanding
 - Once you build a foundation, it gets much easier
 - Approach CSS as a developer, not just as a designer (build ugly designs with clean code)
 - Prioratize usability over aesthetics